-At the end of the year students from Years 6 - 11 are invited to apply to become Young Student Leaders.
+At the end of the year students from Years 6 - 11 are invited to apply to become a Student Leader as part of our Student Representative Council (SRC).
 This is a leadership program designed to equip students with the skills necessary to become the public face of Young High School.